Parallaxer/Parallaxer/README.md

 ### `PositionCurve`:

-A position curve affects how a unit position progresses over the unit interval: [0, 1].
+A position curve affects how a position changes over the unit interval: [0, 1].

 ## Usage